 In addition to a tax deduction, donating philatelic material may help you save on capital gains taxes.
 A donation of all or part of your philatelic property may save non-philatelic heirs the hassle of disposing of your collection as well as possibly reduce estate taxes.

-For mint postage donations, we will provide a letter of acknowledgment listing the face value of the unused stamps and the cost for shipping the donation to the ATA office.
+For mint postage donations, we will provide a letter of acknowledgment listing the face value of the unused stamps.
 While we provide written acknowledgment of other in-kind donations, we may not value the gift.
 When the total claimed value of all philatelic related in-kind gifts is $5,000 or less during a tax year, the IRS permits the donor to use their guidelines to determine the valuation.
 Most donors use catalog value as the basis.

 To claim more than $5,000, the IRS requires an independent and qualified appraisal.
 Some ATA-member dealers perform philatelic appraisals.
 The cost of the appraisal is also tax deductible.
 Please contact the office prior to making an in-kind donation that you expect to be of greater than $5000 in value.